blackhatethicalhacking/Nucleimonst3r/README.md

 `go install github.com/projectdiscovery/httpx/cmd/httpx@latest`

+*(Another tool, also called `httpx` provided by the package `python3-httpx` might interfere with the `httpx` you installed from ProjectDiscovery.
+Run `httpx --version` and make sure you see the text 'projectdiscovery.io')*

 - waybackurls: can be installed: `go install github.com/tomnomnom/waybackurls@latest`

-To install the required tools and ensure that the location of templates is set to `/root/nuclei-templates/`, the user should follow these steps:
+To install the required tools and ensure that the location of templates is set to `$HOME/nuclei-templates/`, the user should follow these steps:

 - Install Go on the system by following the instructions at https://golang.org/doc/install.
 - Clone the nuclei and httpx repositories from GitHub.
 - Build and install nuclei and httpx using the above-mentioned commands.
 - Install figlet & lolcat,toilet for the cool Rainbow Colors! `pip install lolcat` and `apt-get install figlet`,`apt-get install toilet`
-- Create a folder named "nuclei-templates" in the /root/ directory and copy the required templates to this folder.
+- Run the command `nuclei -ut` which will automatically create a folder named `nuclei-templates` in the `$HOME/` directory and copy the required templates to this folder.

-# Installation
+## Installation

 `git clone https://github.com/blackhatethicalhacking/Nucleimonst3r.git`